 Tools used: CSS, Django, Excel, HTML, Python.

 Despite tens of millions of dollars in infrastructure upgrades, San Diego's repair crews are in a perennial battle to keep the city's water in its pipes.
 With this story, I showed that water mains in San Diego broke 306 times in a little under four years, wasting an estimated 35 million gallons of water.
 My analysis revealed that most breaks were occurring in a type of pipe whose replacement the city had only recently begun to address.
-By combining data from the city's Public Utilities and Risk Management Department, I was also able to reveal the city had paid out nearly $9.8 million in break-related claims and cleanup fees in that period.
+By combining data from the city's Public Utilities and Risk Management Departments, I was also able to reveal the city had paid out nearly $9.8 million in break-related claims and cleanup fees in that period.
 I told the story through text, audio, video, an interactive chart and an interactive map.

 Tools used: Excel, Google Fusion Tables, Google Fusion Tables Searchable Map Template, Plotly, SQL.